-To apply for a new address, please fill out this online form
+To apply for a new or change of address, please fill out the New or Change of Address Application

 .
 Allow five to 10 business days for review.
 Once approved, you can make your payment online.
 You will receive your new address confirmation letter via email after your payment has been made.

 I have an Accelerated Plan Review appointment scheduled, what do I do?

 In consideration of the commitment you have made to participate in DCRA’s Accelerated Review Program, we intend to deliver the same quality of service to your team.
 Any upcoming meetings will be held virtually via WebEx; there will be no in-person Velocity meetings until the public health emergency is over.
 Meeting participants will be notified in advance of their scheduled meeting with instructions.
 Reviewers will provide comments and approvals on the same schedule as they have in the past.
 If your team would prefer not to have a WebEx meeting during the current public health emergency, we will work with you to schedule an in-person meeting when operations return to normal.